 Arguably the most important component of any plastic molding process is tooling.
 The tooling is the vessel through which your plastic part comes to life, and a problem with the tooling can delay the entire project.

 Tooling for a thermoformed part is a far less complicated process than for an injection molded part.
 A thermoforming tool is a single sided mold made out of aluminum with either a vacuum or plug assist to help form the plastic sheet into a formed part.
+This single sided tool is a cost-effective option for producing parts with less complex geometry.
 For pressure forming, the typical lead time for a is 0-8 weeks, with the first production taking place around 2 weeks after that.
+Thermoforming molds are typically made from aluminum, which contributes to their lower cost and faster turnaround compared to injection molds.

 An injection molding tool requires a double-sided 3D mold created out of steel, aluminum or beryllium-copper alloy.
+Injection molds often contain many cavities, allowing for the simultaneous production of multiple parts and increasing efficiency for high-volume orders.
 For a new injection molding tool the time to production is around 16-20 weeks - 12-16 weeks for design and machining and an additional four weeks until first production.

 Materials and Production